Price plummets 70%: How the AI computing power rental bubble burst?

 Author: Eugene Cheah

-Last year, due to a tight supply of AI computing power, the rental price of H100 reached as high as $8 per hour, but now, with an oversupply in the market, the price has dropped to below $2 per hour.
-This is because some companies signed computing power rental contracts early on, and to avoid wasting the excess capacity, they began reselling their reserved computing resources.
-Most of the market has chosen to use open-source models, leading to a decrease in demand for new models.
+Last year, due to a tight supply of AI computing power, the rental price for H100 reached as high as $8 per hour, but now the supply of computing power in the market has become excessive, and prices have dropped to below $2 per hour.
+This is because some companies signed computing power rental contracts early on, and to avoid wasting the excess capacity, they began reselling their reserved computing resources, while the market mostly opted for open-source models, leading to a decrease in demand for new models.
 Currently, the supply of H100 in the market far exceeds demand, making renting H100 more cost-effective than purchasing, and investing in new H100 has become unprofitable.

 The price of GPU computing power skyrocketed, with the initial rental price of H100 around $4.70 per hour, peaking at over $8.
 This was due to project founders needing to train their AI models quickly to secure the next round of funding and persuade investors.

 ChatGPT was launched in November 2022, using the A100 series of GPUs.
-By March 2023, NVIDIA released the new H100 series GPUs, promoting that H100's performance is three times that of A100, yet its price is only twice that of A100.
+By March 2023, NVIDIA released the new H100 series GPUs, promoting that the performance of H100 was three times that of A100, while the price was only twice as high.

 This was a huge attraction for AI startups, as the performance of GPUs directly determines the speed and scale of the AI models they can develop.
 The powerful performance of H100 means these companies can develop AI models that are faster, larger, and more efficient than before, potentially catching up to or surpassing industry leaders like OpenAI.
 Of course, all of this hinges on their ability to secure enough capital to purchase or rent a large number of H100s.

-With the significant performance boost of H100 and the fierce competition in the AI field, many startups invested heavily to acquire H100s to accelerate their model training.
-This surge in demand caused the rental price of H100 to skyrocket, initially at $4.70 per hour, later exceeding $8.
+With the significant performance improvements of H100 and the fierce competition in the AI field, many startups invested heavily to acquire H100s to accelerate their model training.
+This surge in demand led to a dramatic increase in rental prices for H100, initially at $4.70 per hour, but later rising to over $8.

-These startups were willing to pay high rental fees because they were eager to train models quickly to attract investor attention in the next funding round, aiming to secure hundreds of millions of dollars to continue expanding their businesses.
+These startups were willing to pay high rental fees because they were eager to train their models quickly to attract investor attention in the next funding round, aiming for hundreds of millions of dollars to continue expanding their businesses.

 For computing centers (farms) with a large number of H100 GPUs, the demand for renting GPUs was extremely high, akin to "money on the table."
 This was because these AI startups were eager to rent H100s to train their models, even willing to prepay rental fees.
 This meant that GPU farms could rent out their GPUs at a long-term rate of $4.70 per hour (or higher).

-Calculations show that if they can continue renting GPUs at this price, the return period on their investment in purchasing H100s (i.e., the time to recover the purchase cost) would be less than 1.5 years.
-After the return period, each GPU could generate over $100,000 in net cash flow income annually.
+Calculations show that if they could consistently rent out GPUs at this price, the return period on their investment in purchasing H100s (i.e., the time to recover the purchase cost) would be less than 1.5 years.
+After the return period ends, each GPU could generate over $100,000 in net cash flow income annually.

 Due to the sustained high demand for H100 and other high-performance GPUs, investors in GPU farms saw significant profit potential, leading them not only to agree to this business model but also to make larger investments to purchase more GPUs for greater profits.